 What might come as a surprise is that lavender season is not the only harvest here.
 This opens up a few possibilities for visiting the area during the rest of the year without having to deal with large crowds.

-Other amazing harvest seasons in Province include saffron, truffles, chestnuts, and blackcurrant.
-Each one offering unique attractions, products on sale, and photo-ops throughout the year.
+Other amazing harvest seasons in Provence include saffron, truffles, chestnuts, and blackcurrant.
+Each one offers unique attractions, products on sale, and photo-ops throughout the year.

 4. Cote D’Argent

-If you dream of exploring gorgeous sandy beaches in France but are not too jazzed about dealing with swarms of people, Cote D’Argent is for you.
+If you dream of exploring gorgeous sandy beaches in France but are not too enthusiastic about dealing with crowds, the picturesque port town of Cote D’Argent is for you.

-This 143-mile stretch of pristine beach is backdropped by sand dunes.
-These are lined by shrubs that mark the beginning of thousands of acres of forested landscape.
-History buffs will be interested to know that this forest was planted by Napoleon III for his navy!
+Also known as the French Riviera, this 143-mile stretch of pristine beach facing the Mediterranean Sea is backdropped by sand dunes.
+These are lined by shrubs that mark the beginning of thousands of acres of stunning countryside.
+History buffs will be interested to know that Napoleon III planted this forest for his navy!

-Cote D’Argent begins in Soulac-Sur-Mer, and ends in Hossegor with small towns or isolated houses dotting the sand in between.
-If walking for miles without meeting a soul is what you’re aiming for, head to this almost unspoiled coastline, which is a true hidden gem in France.
+Cote D’Argent begins in Soulac-Sur-Mer and ends in Hossegor, with seaside town and isolated houses dotting the sand in between.
+If you aim to walk for miles without meeting a soul, head to this almost unspoiled coastline, a hidden gems offer in France.

 5. Auvers-Sur-Oise